adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

 Before we start off doing anything machine learning-y we need a bunch of data, a bunch of #selfies to train our model on.
 Hmmm, sounds like we need to drop by and pay [some photo sharing website](https://www.instagram.com) a visit ( ͡°╭͜ʖ╮͡° ).

-### Loaning Images from Instagram
+### Loaning Images from Selfie Central

 I've decided to use the word 'loan' instead of scrap, as scrapping has such negative connotations with it.
-Anyway, I wanted a way to be able to loan images Instagram without providing them with any of my keys.
+Anyway, I wanted a way to be able to loan images Selfie Central without providing them with any of my keys.
 After playing around with the web app for a couple of minutes, I discover the [tags endpoint](https://www.instagram.com/explore/tags/selfie/), which gives like infinite images without authentication.

 <center>
     <img src="https://thumbs.gfycat.com/YellowishPositiveBeagle-size_restricted.gif">
     <h6>#selfies.
 Note the 'Sign Up' Button</h6>
 </center>

 Perfect!
-Now to just automate the process of loaning images from Instagram into our server.
+Now to just automate the process of loaning images from Selfie Central into our server.

 ### Reverse Engineering the tags endpoint